mohitnagarkotibca/Projects/4_get_latest_news_insight/README.md

 This Project scrap and visualize latest news in real time from different realiable newspapers like THe Guardian, The Hindu, The Mind, The Asian Age.
 It uses following libraries for the specified purpose:
-1. Bs4, Beautiful Soup, Regex : For Data Mining and preparation
+* Bs4, Beautiful Soup, Regex : For Data Mining and preparation
-2. pandas: For Data cleaning, Data preparatation and Data Modeling
+* pandas,Spacy: For Data cleaning, Data preparatation and Data Modeling
-3. Matplotlib, Seaborn, Plotly and Dash: For Visualization and for builting a dashboard
+* Matplotlib, Seaborn, Plotly and Dash: For Visualization and for builting a dashboard
-4. Heroku :for Deployment
+* Heroku :for Deployment